Alexis Sanchez: Ole Gunnar Solskjaer confirms Inter Milan move

 Neville: Sanchez a 'disaster' at Man Utd

-Speaking in August 2019 upon his move to Inter Milan, Sky Sports' Gary Neville was brutal in his assessment of the Chilean's time at Old Trafford.
+Speaking in August 2019 upon his move to Inter Milan, Sky Sports' Gary Neville was brutal in his assessment of the Chile forward's time at Old Trafford.

 "I thought he would be a forward who would play all across the line, who scored goals and was tenacious, but Sanchez has been an absolute disaster.
 I have no idea what's happened to him.
 There must be two of them.
 No one could have foreseen the disaster that was about to happen with Alexis Sanchez.